 Florida divorce law provides for how to terminate alimony in Florida.
 Under Florida divorce law §61.14, alimony payments may be modified or terminated by a Florida family law court if there is an unanticipated, substantial, material, and involuntary change in the circumstances of either party, that was not contemplated for at the time the amount of alimony was set.
 The modification can either increase, decrease, or terminate the alimony paid to an ex-spouse.
-If you need assistance with terminating or preventing a change in alimony contact a divorce attorney in Tampa advice on your specific case.
+If you need assistance terminating or preventing a change in alimony contact a divorce attorney in Tampa for legal counsel.

 How to Modify Alimony in Florida